Skip to content

 Medical Corps

 The oldest medical organization in the United States.
 From Jonathan Letterman inventing battlefield triage at Antietam to MASH surgeons in Korea to 97% survival rates in Afghanistan, Army physicians have set the standard for trauma medicine in every war.
+From evacuation hospitals in Normandy to Combat Support Hospitals in Baghdad to modular Field Hospitals today.
 The Medical Corps keeps soldiers alive when everything else has failed.

 World Wars to Vietnam 1917 - 1975